 This question plagues both the believer and the non-believer.
 It is the go-to argument when someone wants to cast doubt or rebut our faith.
 It’s a fair question but as is often the case with such things a superficial one.

 My answer is found of course in science, namely quantum mechanics.
-The wave equation (as described previously) is, as I see it, the mathematical representation of free will.
+The wave equation is, as I see it, the mathematical representation of free will.
 A choice is made and all possible futures from the choice not taken cease to exist.
 The function collapses, something is “observed” and becomes real.

 So imagine a point in time, then create a fork in the road so to speak, choice A and choice B. My faith and Scripture tell the story of such a choice.
 When God created the universe he used a set of rules which we know as physics.
 Everything in creation has to obey these rules, including people.
 So when God created choice – choose Me or the other thing (the Tree of the Knowledge of Good and Evil) he was simply following the rules He created.